|When all your pictures are uploaded, |

 Android special issue: On Android devices there are pictures in folders other than that used by the camera.
 Take a look at Menu->Device Folders and see if there are any folders that you want to be included in the Backup/Upload process.
 Tap the little cloud icon so it turns blue - this means the folder will be included.

 Using Google Photos on a ComputerThere is no "Google Photos" App or Program for the computer.
 You simply open a browser (preferably Chrome) and visit Photos.Google.com.
-If you are logged into the same account as is being used by your mobile device, you will see all the same pictures.
+If you are logged into the same account as is being used by your mobile device, you will see all the same pictures, and have the same menu items available.

 - Go to Photos.Google.com and make sure you are logged in to the proper Google account